urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 Most importantly, we’ll continue to iterate on how we onboard new developers.
 [Hoon School](https://urbit.org/hoonschool) continues to evolve; its first cohort is thriving and friendly.
 We have a dedicated cast of teachers and ongoing access to much of the Urbit team through this stream.

-And if you’d like to come, you’ll discover a computer that you can learn and master from the bottom up.
+If you’d like to join us here, you’ll discover a computer that you can learn and master from the bottom up.
 Right now, it is a labyrinth for the intrepid; but for the future, and forever, it is _mappable_.
 A landscape, after all, doesn’t show a single leaf, but the earth and the horizon ahead.

 **Matilde Park** `~haddef-sigwen`